LOADING ...

 Ix

-When they him down on the highway,
+When they shot him on the highway,

 like a dog on the highway,